-We're very much aware that the United Kingdom's decision to leave the European Union has caused some uncertainty as to how travel and holidays might be affected from the end March 2019.
+We're very much aware that the United Kingdom's decision to leave the European Union has caused some uncertainty as to how travel and holidays might be affected after the 12 April 2019.

 We are monitoring events closely and liaising with our travel industry governing bodies and regulators in order to prepare for any eventualities.

-More travel advice relating to Brexit is available on the ABTA website.
+More travel advice relating to Brexit is available on the ABTA website, however we'll answer some of you biggest questions below.

 Book with confidence